 In 2007 he won the title of „The promise of the future” in the election of „The Entrepreneur of the Year” award program organized by Ernst&Young.
 In 2008 he was among the world’s three most creative young entrepreneur elected by Junior Chamber International in New-Delhi.
 In 2009 he received the award „Young Manager of the Year 2009” from the Managers National Association.

-He has three children and his hobby is sports.
-He is keen to try such performance sports as triathlon or marathon running.
-He loves football and he is known in the amateur sports life of Fejér County with Masterplast football teams.
-Since 2015, he has been the President of the National Mini-Football Association.
+He has four children, his hobby is sport.
+He likes riding a horse in his spare time.
+He loves football, he is known in the amateur sports life of Fejér County with Masterplast’s football teams.
+He has been the President of the National Mini-Football Association since 2015.

 He is married, he is the father of 3 children.
 He does sports in his free time, one of his favourite is ice hockey.
 Balázs likes travelling and he is interested in old timer cars.
 He lives in Székesfehérvár with his family.